What Is Athlete’s Foot?

 Treatment

-Read more about Toenail Fungus
+Read more about Peripheral Artery Disease

-Heel Pain From Plantar Fasciitis
+Heel Pain and Plantar Fasciitis

 Plantar fasciitis is a common foot condition that is often caused by a strain injury.
 If you are experiencing heel pain or symptoms of plantar fasciitis, contact Glenn Aufseeser, DPM from Lakewood Foot and Ankle Specialists.
 Our doctor can provide the care you need to keep you pain-free and on your feet.